|French name||Fourmi d’Argentine|

 Invaded by ants?
 What tourists and home owners in Honduras can do

 Honduras is particularly affected by invasions of Argentine ants.
 These insects are attracted by the high heat and humidity levels there.
-The Islands of Roatán and Útila, well-known for their idyllic setting, are unfortunately infested by these ants.
+The Island of Útila, well-known for its idyllic setting, is unfortunately infested by these ants.

 As mentioned previously, it is important to take all necessary precautions so that your dream vacation doesn’t transform into a nightmare.